 Once the sub floor is prepared properly though, laying the tiles in your kitchen is just as simple as in any other area.
 So good luck and let us know if we can help in any way.

 An attraction of carpeted bathrooms is that they feel warm in colder weather.
 However, as co-ordinated as they may be to a colour scheme, they can also cause some work and worry.
 Moisture for example, can wreak havoc on your bathroom carpet and cause mildew and rot and deteriorate quickly.
 Whether you decide to clean the carpet or replace it entirely, both options can be inconvenient and costly.

 Potential home buyers often think that carpeted bathrooms look dated and unappealing.
 Generally, homeowners prefer their bathrooms to be fitted with linoleum, ceramics or other materials that hold up well against water and moisture.
 They like to be able to use household cleaning products to keep their bathroom floor clean and would rather walk on a cold floor that’s been thoroughly cleaned rather than a carpeted floor that can’t been cleaned so easily.

-A great compromise to the bathroom flooring dilemma is to choose carpet tiles and our Urban Space Range is ideal.
-Carpet tiles are affordable and available in a wide variety of water-resistant materials and colours and the better quality ones can be cleaned with a mild bleach solution.
+A great compromise to the bathroom flooring dilemma is to choose carpet tiles and our economically priced for domestic use are ideal.
+Carpeting with tiles is affordable and available in a wide variety of water-resistant materials and colours and the better quality ones can be cleaned with a mild bleach solution.
 They are also easy to install and simple to replace if they become damaged or suffer because of leaks or moisture.